not-only-code/qtranslate-slug/readme.md

 ## Description

-[Qtranslate](http://wordpress.org/extend/plugins/qtranslate/) is a nice plugin but unfortunately today is **outdated**. **Qtranslate Slug** is an addon to QTranslate, which adds support for permalinks translations and fix some QTranslate deficiencies since wordpress 3.0.
+[Qtranslate](http://wordpress.org/plugins/qtranslate/) was a nice plugin but unfortunately today is **outdated**. **Qtranslate Slug** is an addon to QTranslate, which adds support for permalinks translations and fix some QTranslate deficiencies since wordpress 3.0.
 Check out all the new forks from qtranslate!

 **Version 1.0** has been written from scratch using OOP.
 The code has been structured better, the functions have been marked and commented and everything is integrated with Wordpress API.